krenalis/krenalis/doc/src/importing.md

 Identifying a user identity and understanding how this identification occurs is essential to ensure that the import occurs correctly.

-* when importing from **app**, the identifier provided by the app is used (thus this does not require any manual configuration by the user of Chichi);
+* when importing from **app**, the identifier provided by the app is used (thus this does not require any manual configuration by the user of Meergo);
 * when importing from a **file** or **database**, the [user identifier](#user-identifier) specified in the action's editing page is compared;
 * when importing from an **event**, the `userId` (for non-anonymous user identities) or the `anonymousId` (for anonymous user identities) is compared